 - PTSD counseling

 Employees of SWOSU may use the Wellness Center during the hours of operation, free of cost.
 Employees must have a valid employee ID.
-Family rates for spouse and dependents, between the ages of 16 – 18 years of age, are available through payroll.
-Additional information and details regarding membership policy can be found on the Wellness Center webpage.
+Family rates for spouse and dependents, between the ages of 16 – 18 years of age, are available through payroll deductions.
+To initiate a Wellness Center deduction, complete the Wellness Form online.